Akirapearl/jekyll_blog/_posts/2024-09-19-Day-23-resuming.markdown

 #### 03/10/2024 - Day 28

-Ookay, I had to take sometime out because of a trip to my hometown and some family stuff to attend to, now that I'm back, let's se what I've done so far.
+Ookay, I had to take sometime out because of a trip to my hometown and some family stuff to attend to, now that I'm back, let's see what I've done so far.

 First of, I've continued with the Let's Go book, getting deeper into the refactoring and error handling part of the process, prior to move into a bigger code, with more functionality and stuff, I'm really loving the learning experience thus far with this book.